 Joe heads up finance and operations at Parent Zone.
 He served in the Royal Marines for 16 years before going on to be a physiotherapist for the NHS and two football clubs.
 He joined Team PZ in 2012 and has been keeping the business ship-shape ever since!
 When he’s not at work, he puts us all to shame with his dedication to keeping fit – triathlons, pentathlons, skiing and sailing – or daydreams about being an astronaut.

 Alex is our go-to-guy for all things technical.
 Although this is his first job in the UK, he's already made huge improvements to our website and is currently developing new, exciting areas for our members.
 In his spare time he enjoys playing a variety of sports - particularly swimming, basketball and volleyball - and is a major lover of all things Peter Jackson.

 Zain Mahmood, designer

 Zain is on the operations team and works on design and tech across the company.
 Previously he worked as a digital designer at a non-profit called Lifetime Learning which specialised in educational training for schools.
 He studied mechanical engineering at university, and so has a keen interest in STEM.
 During the summer months he likes to play at Dulwich Cricket Club, and is a loyal Arsenal supporter all year round.

 Gilly Longton, team leader

 Gilly works on Parent Zone’s in-house films and a range of projects including the Google Legends project bringing internet awareness to junior school assemblies across the country.
 Previously she was a BBC producer working mainly at CBBC on various programmes including Blue Peter and Comic Relief, where she worked on the Global Campaign for Education.

-Dan Wilson, events producer
+Dan Wilson, policy officer